A35-Marvin/aws-libwebsockets/lib/event-libs/README.md

-Despite it may be more work, lws event lib implementations must support "foreign" loops cleanly, that is integration with an already-existing loop and the ability to destroy the lws_context without stopping or leaving the foreign loop in any different state than when lws found it.
+Despite it may be more work, lws event lib implementations must support "foreign" loops cleanly, that is integration with an already-existing loop and the ability to destroy the aws_lws_context without stopping or leaving the foreign loop in any different state than when lws found it.
 For most loops this is fairly simple, but with libuv async close, it required refcounting lws libuv handles and deferring the actual destroy until they were all really closed.